graphops/launchpad-namespaces/README.md

 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd)<br>
 Proxyd is an EVM-blockchain JSON-RPC router and load balancer developed in Go by Optimism.
 It is capable of load balancing, automatic failover, intelligent request routing and very basic caching.
 ### [:postgres-operator](https://github.com/graphops/launchpad-namespaces/postgres-operator)
-Extends your Kubernetes cluster with custom resources for easilly creating and managing Postgres databases
+This *Namespace* extends your Kubernetes cluster with custom resources for easilly creating and managing Postgres databases

 - [postgres-operator](https://github.com/zalando/postgres-operator)<br>
 The Postgres Operator delivers an easy to run highly-available PostgreSQL clusters on Kubernetes (K8s) powered by Patroni.
 ### [:sealed-secrets](https://github.com/graphops/launchpad-namespaces/sealed-secrets)
-...TODO...
+This *Namespace* provides a Kubernetes controller and tool for one-way encrypted Secrets

 - [sealed-secrets](https://github.com/bitnami/charts/tree/main/bitnami/sealed-secrets)<br>
 Sealed Secrets are 'one-way' encrypted K8s Secrets that can be created by anyone, but can only be decrypted by the controller running in the target cluster recovering the original object.
 ### [:storage](https://github.com/graphops/launchpad-namespaces/storage)
-...TODO...
+This *Namespace* uses [OpenEBS](https://openebs.io) to provide a software defined storage layer suitable for stateful workloads that require low-latency access to the storage.

 - [openebs](https://github.com/openebs/openebs)<br>
 OpenEBS is the leading open-source example of a category of cloud native storage solutions sometimes called Container Attached Storage.